 CASEL continues to be committed to advancing equity and excellence in education through social and emotional learning (SEL).
-Through ongoing efforts with practitioners, policymakers, and researchers, CASEL has been deepening what we know about SEL and equity.
+Through ongoing efforts with practitioners, policymakers, and researchers, CASEL has been deepening what we know about SEL and equity, recently published in updated definitions of SEL and our framework.
 Information about our initiatives and access to our resources to advance SEL as a lever for equity are below.

 DEVELOP A TRANSFORMATIVE SEL FRAMEWORK